Frequently Asked Questions

 What is the Student Mobility Card?

-Simply put: it’s a contactless transportation card that allows you to pay as you go on all public transport throughout the Netherlands.
-After you grab your card, link it to your preferred payment method and the Netherlands is yours to explore.
+Simply put: it’s a contactless transportation OV card that allows you to pay as you go on all public transport throughout the Netherlands.
+After you grab your card, link it to your preferred payment method in the app and the Netherlands is yours to explore.

 What can I do with the Student Mobility app?